-In the week of September 23, I joined the hydrogen innovation mission to Japan for the Hydrohub Innovation Program.
+In the week of September 23, Andreas ten Cate joined the hydrogen innovation mission to Japan for our Hydrohub Innovation Program.
 With nearly 50 participants, this was one of the largest missions of its kind.
 Japan has a reputation for the development and application of hydrogen.
 After the government in Japan announced that the 2020 Olympic Games are focused on hydrogen, it was time to take a closer look.
-I went to Japan to learn where Japan stands when it comes to current developments on hydrogen in the energy transition.
-And of course also to get to know the members of the Dutch delegation a little better.
+He went to Japan to learn where they stand when it comes to current developments on hydrogen in the energy transition.
+And of course to get to know the members of the Dutch delegation a little better.

 Hydrogen Energy Ministerial Meeting